Market volatility increased this week, as we experienced

 magazines, producing broadcasts and licensing products to

 use in data and power management.
-The shares rebounded nearly 4% this
+The stock rebounded

 Beaker; $6.50 price target): This manufacturer of